awsdocs/aws-doc-sdk-examples/javav2/usecases/CreatingSpringRedshiftRest/Readme.md

 ### MainController class

 The following Java code represents the **MainController** class, which handles HTTP requests for the application.
 Notice the use of the **CrossOrigin** annotation.
 This annotation lets the controller accept requests from different domains.
-In addition, notice the use of annotations, such as **@GetMapping**, that maps HTTP requests onto specific handler method.
+In addition, notice the use of annotations, such as **@GetMapping**, that maps HTTP requests to handler methods.

 ```java
 package com.aws.rest;